flowcore-io/usable-pr-validator/README.md

 - Security requirements and best practices
 - Project-specific documentation

-This action connects to your Usable workspace via MCP (Model Context Protocol) to validate PRs against your living documentation.
+**This action requires Usable** and connects to your Usable workspace via MCP (Model Context Protocol) to validate PRs against your living documentation.
+The integration is always enabled and provides the AI with access to your team's knowledge base.

 ### Setup